 Now, we are going to need to install the UniFi Controller!
 Follow the steps laid out below to do this easily.

-1. First, we will need to add the UniFi repository to the sources list.
+First, we will need to add the UniFi repository to the sources list.
 Do this by typing in the following command:

-echo 'deb [signed-by=/usr/share/keyrings/ubiquiti-archive-keyring.gpg] https://www.ui.com/downloads/unifi/debian stable ubiquiti' | sudo tee /etc/apt/sources.list.d/100-ubnt-unifi.list
+echo 'deb [arch=armhf signed-by=/usr/share/keyrings/ubiquiti-archive-keyring.gpg] https://www.ui.com/downloads/unifi/debian unifi-7.4 ubiquiti' | sudo tee /etc/apt/sources.list.d/100-ubnt-unifi.list

-2. Add the repositories GPG key.
+Add the repositories GPG key.
 Use this command to do it:

 curl https://dl.ui.com/unifi/unifi-repo.gpg | sudo tee /usr/share/keyrings/ubiquiti-archive-keyring.gpg >/dev/null

-3. Update the repository by running this command: sudo apt update
+Update the repository by running this command.

-sudo apt install openjdk-8-jre-headless unifi
+sudo apt install openjdk-11-jre-headless unifi

 This section will focus on all the important initial configuration that you will need to do, step by step.
 Let’s go through what you need to know:

-- The first thing you are going to need to do is to retrieve Your Raspberry Pi’s local IP address.
-You can use the following command if you have terminal access to the PI: hostname -I
+The first thing you are going to need to do is to retrieve Your Raspberry Pi’s local IP address.

-- Don’t worry if you run into a certificate error, as you already know which device you are connecting to.
+Don’t worry if you run into a certificate error, as you already know which device you are connecting to.

-- Now, you need to sign in to your Ubiquiti account or register at the official Ubiquiti website.
+Now, you need to sign in to your Ubiquiti account or register at the official Ubiquiti website.
 After this is done, click “next”.

-- Make any changes to the settings page so that it suits your needs, and you are happy with it.
+Make any changes to the settings page so that it suits your needs, and you are happy with it.
 Once done, click “next”.

-- Connect your Pi UniFi Network controller to any of the other devices on the network, then click “next”.
+On this screen you can connect your Pi UniFi Network controller to any of the other devices on the network, then click “next”.

-- Name your new Wi-Fi network and give it a strong password to make it secure.
+Name your new Wi-Fi network and give it a strong password to make it secure.
 Once this has been done, click “next”.

-- On the last screen, you will see all of your settings and be able to review them.
+On the last screen, you will see all of your settings and be able to review them.
 Make sure that you set the country and timezone before you do anything else.

 Final Thoughts